-The sector activity data do not include non-energy use of fuels.
+The sector activity data does not include non-energy use of fuels.
 As a result, subtraction of emissions is not needed to account for the sequestration of carbon in methanol.
+Also, due to confidentiality concerns raised by New Zealand's sole methanol producer, emissions from methanol production were previously reported under 1.A.2.c Chemicals, rather than in the IPPU sector.
+Following the 2013 expert review team (ERT) recommendation, the natural gas used for production of methanol was split into fuel gas and feedstock gas.
 The emissions from the fuel portion are reported in the CRF category 1.A.2.c Chemicals in the Energy sector, and the emissions from the feedstock portion are described in chapter 4 (IPPU sector), section 4.3.2.